SertacCebeci/paket-mutfak-challenge/prd.md

 When a basket is on the way
 Then basket has a button to mark as delivered

+When an order is on the way
+Then it has no actions (an order that is on the way cannot be moved out of the basket)

 When mark it as delivered button is clicked
 Then basket is removed from the on the way column